 Upon completion of this report process you will: 1) See the words: "Your online police report has been submitted" showing that your police report is complete.

-What if this happened in another city?
-Can I file a report using this online police citizen reporting system?
-No, if a crime took place outside the City of Ventura please call the police department for that city.
+- What do I do if online reporting is not right for me?

+- No, if a crime took place outside the City of Ventura please call the police department for that city.

 - If this took place on a freeway please call the Highway Patrol where the incident occurred.

-What is a known suspect?
-A known suspect is when you or someone else knows the person or where to find the person who committed the crime or the license plate number of the vehicle the suspect(s) were in.
+- A known suspect is when you or someone else knows the person or where to find the person who committed the crime.
+A known suspect could also include someone you don't personally know, but who you have identifying information fore, like a license plate number of the vehicle the suspect(s) were in.

-Just the Facts: Just report to us what you personally saw, or know.
+- Just the Facts: Just report to us what you personally saw, or know.
 This is not the place for speculation, opinions, or conclusions.
 Remember, if you have any idea who did the crime, or there are any witnesses, you need to call us or come to the station.

-Go with the Form: We've provided all the allowable choices in the drop-downs and outlines.
+- Go with the form: We've provided all the allowable choices in the drop-downs and outlines.
 If it doesn't fit, then you cannot report it online.
 Certain fields are mandatory entries that require input before we can file the form.

-Tell the Truth: You are Still Responsible for making sure whatever you report to us, whether by phone, in person, or online is true and correct to the best of your knowledge.
+- Tell the Truth: You are still responsible for making sure whatever you report to us, whether by phone, in person, or online is true and correct to the best of your knowledge.
 Filing a false police report is a crime.